gormes-EPIC/CrashMe/README.md

 At the end of the assignment, complete the following reflection about the pair programming model.
 1. What was successful about the pair programming model for your group?
-2. What was unsuccessful about the pair programming model for your group?
+2. What changes would you make to this model to make it more successful for your group?
 3. Why do you think software developers use this strategy when developing code?

 ## Documentation